jrieke/traingenerator/CONTRIBUTING.md

-# Contributing
+# Want to contribute?

-Want to contribute to traingenerator?
 That's very welcome! :heart:

 ## Before you start